-We are at the beginning of the new year and this marks the beginning of a resolution spree.
+We are at the end of 2016 and in the beginning of a resolution spree.
 Unfortunately, most resolutions don’t work because the people who are making them are approaching them the wrong way.
 You often hear people resolving to “build a business empire like Dangote” or “add three features to their app next year.”
 Resolutions are great, but the approach is often faulty because people focus on outcome rather than the actual action or process needed to realize the outcome.

 Put in extra time.